Matt Rasmussen

-Matt Rasmussen is an American poet, and a founder of poetry publishing house Birds LLC.
+Matt Rasmussen (born 1975) is an American poet, and a founder of poetry publishing house Birds LLC.
 He was born in International Falls, Minnesota.
 He obtained degrees from Emerson College and Gustavus Adolphus College, where he teaches.

 Black Aperture, his first book, which is primarily concerned with his brother's suicide, was a 2013 National Book Award finalist and 2014 Minnesota Book Awards winner.